Resume Tips

 After: "Led $1.2M SaaS development project delivered 2 weeks early with 98% feature completeness, increasing user adoption by 45%"

-Step 4: Highlight Methodologies & Tools
+Step 4: Highlight Methodologies and Tools

 • Show Evolution: "Migrated team from Waterfall to Agile, reducing time-to-market by 30%"